 Plasma cut mild steel is used in the manufacture of many steel products including tanks, rail cars, heavy equipment and other component parts.
 The properties of mild steel enable electrical current to travel through it without distorting the material makeup.
 High-carbon steels such as stainless steel require special cutting provisions.
 Since it is less brittle than high-carbon steels, mild steel is able to flex and give in construction projects where the high-carbon steels would break.

-Victory Plasma offers a wide range of plasma cutters that are ideally suited to plasma cutting mild steel, including Thermal Dynamics Cutmaster and Auto-Cut, as well as Hypertherm Powermax and MAXPRO200.
-For high-definition cutting, the Hypertherm HPRXD line and Thermal Dynamics Ultra-Cuts also deliver exceptional performance on mild steel.
+Victory Plasma offers a wide range of plasma cutters that are ideally suited to plasma cutting mild steel, such as Hypertherm’s Powermax and MAXPRO200.
+For high-definition cutting, the Hypertherm HPRXD and XPR also deliver exceptional performance on mild steel.

 Ready to discuss your plasma cutting needs?
 Contact us today!